Nicolás Maduro

-Beginning his working life as a bus driver, Maduro rose to become a trade union leader before being elected to the National Assembly in 2000.
-He was appointed to a number of positions under President Hugo Chávez, serving as President of the National Assembly from 2005 to 2006, as Minister of Foreign Affairs from 2006 to 2012 and as the vice president from 2012 to 2013 under Chávez.
-After Chávez's death was announced on 5 March 2013, Maduro assumed the presidency.
-A special presidential election was held on 14 April 2013, where Maduro was declared the winner with 50.62% of the vote as the United Socialist Party of Venezuela candidate.
-He has ruled Venezuela by decree since 2015 through powers granted to him by the ruling party legislature.
+Initially a bus driver, Maduro rose to become a trade union leader before being elected to the National Assembly in 2000.
+He was appointed to a number of positions under Chávez, serving as President of the National Assembly, Minister of Foreign Affairs, and vice president under Chávez.
+Maduro assumed the presidency after Chávez's death and won the 2013 special presidential election, becoming the 53rd president of Venezuela.
+He ruled Venezuela by decree after 2015 through powers granted to him by the ruling party legislature.